Art Toronto

 My idea for the Focus exhibition was both pre-mediated and wholly spontaneous.

 Since the passing of my maternal grandmother in late May 2021, I’ve been struggling to redefine what home is to me.
 She was my anchor, my safe place—the person who made me feel unconditionally held, and loved.
-Indeed, it was the feeling of being with her was “home” for me.
-It was never tied to the place I grew up and where she lived; frankly, I couldn’t get away from that place (Belleville, a town in eastern Ontario) fast enough!
+Indeed, it was the feeling of being with her was “home” for me; it was never tied to the place I grew up and where she lived.
+Frankly, I couldn’t get away from my hometown fast enough!
 What’s more, until recently, I lived in Hamilton for seven years.
-Let me be clear: there’s nothing wrong with “the Hammer,” but it just never felt like home; I would always say, it was the “place where my stuff was.”
+Let me be clear: there’s nothing wrong with “the Hammer,” but it just never felt like home.
+I would always say, it was the “place where my stuff was.”
 When I received the invitation to submit a curatorial proposal for the Focus exhibition, I was emotionally gearing up to move away from Hamilton.
 So, I sat with the invitation for a few days, unsure of what I could muster up in my transient state of mind and being.

-One night, while watching my perennial favourite show, RuPaul’s Drag Race, I had to pause the episode because the idea for the Focus exhibition came to me so swiftly and with emotion that I immediately started writing my thoughts and ideas out on my phone.
+One night, while watching my perennial favourite show, RuPaul’s Drag Race, I had to pause the episode because the idea for the place to which we return came to me so swiftly and with emotion that I immediately started writing my thoughts and ideas out on my phone.
 Except, the words flowed through me in a poetic way.

 Why did you choose to write the curatorial statement as a poem?
 How do you think this form of writing relates to the exhibition’s theme?